-- 1. Graduate admission application and application fee

-- 2. Official transcripts

-- 3. GRE scores

-- 4. Grade point average (GPA)

-- 5. Personal statement

-- 6. Curriculum vitae

-- 7. Three letters of recommendation

-- 8. OPTIONAL: If you already published some literature (not required), please upload samples of your work (limit of three items, examples: honors thesis, conference abstracts, articles, chapters, etc.)

-- 9. If English is not your native language, you must provide evidence of English proficiency as indicated by scores on the Test of English as a Foreign Language (TOEFL) or the IELTS.
+- 1. Graduate admission application and application fee - 2.
+Official transcripts - 3.
+Beginning Fall 2021, the MS ALN will no longer require GRE scores.
+If applying prior, ie. for Spring 2021, please submit a request for a GRE waiver to chsgrad@asu.edu - 4.
+Personal statement (1-2 pages) - 5.
+Resume or Curriculum vitae - 6.
+Three letters of recommendation - 7.
+OPTIONAL: If you already published some literature (not required), please upload samples of your work (limit of three items, examples: honors thesis, conference abstracts, articles, chapters, etc.) - 8.
+If English is not your native language, you must provide evidence of English proficiency as indicated by scores on the Test of English as a Foreign Language (TOEFL) or the IELTS.

 Information about the tests, minimum score requirements and test expiration dates may be found here.